shanghong/Multiband-RF-pulse-Design/README.md

 # Multiband-RF-pulse-Design
-A framework for designing RF pulse with multiband magnitude profile, arbitrary phase profile and generalized flip angle, using convex optimization.
-Spectral sparsity was exploited to further improve pulse performance, such as minimizing pulse duration, transition width and total energy with flexible trade-off.
+This is a MATLAB toolbox for RF pulse design used in Magnetic Resonance Imaging (MRI).
+It features design of 1D selective RF pulse with multiband magnitude profile, arbitrary phase profile and generalized flip angle.
+The implementation is built on Shinnar-Le Roux (SLR) algorithm and convex optimization.
+Spectral sparsity was exploited to further improve pulse performance, such as minimizing pulse duration, transition width or total energy with flexible trade-off.

+Example designs of RF pulses for bSSFP C-13 sequence 14T MRI and a dualband saturation pulse for H-1 MRS at 3T were developed.

+It is hosted on this open-source, collaborative platform in order to encourage everyone in the MRI research community to contribute tools that will help our field rapidly progress.